galonga/xamarin-forms-ibeacon-wikitude-example/README.md

 ##What is this?

-Example for using Xamarin.Forms with [Wikitude](http://www.wikitude.com/) AR library and Bluetooth iBeacons from 2013 done as a University Project.
+Example for using Xamarin.Forms with [Wikitude](http://www.wikitude.com/) AR library and Bluetooth iBeacons on Android and iOS from 2013 done as a University Project.

 ##How to use?